jam53/Jam54_Launcher/Documentation/BuildingTheProject.md

     - Trim unused code: true
 - Click on the *Publish* button
 - The build will be placed inside: `bin\Release\net6.0\publish\win-x64\`
-- Place the `Updater.exe` file inside the folder that contains the jar files produced by building the Jam54_Launcher project.
+- Place the `Updater.exe` file inside the same folder that contains the obfuscated uber jar file `Jam54_Launcher.jar`.

 ## Creating An Installer
 Once we have built both of our projects, we can create an installer by following the steps described in [creating an installer.](./CreatingAnInstaller.md)

 ---

-Following the guide should yield this command:
+Following the guide should yield the command below.
+This command should be executed in the directory that contains both our `Jam54_Launcher.jar` file as well as the `Updater.exe` file:
 - Windows
     ```
     jpackage --input . --module-path "D:\Program Files\javafx-jmods-21" --add-modules javafx.controls,javafx.fxml,jdk.crypto.ec,java.sql,java.desktop --name "Jam54 Launcher" --icon "D:\GitHub\Jam54_Launcher\Jam54_Launcher\src\main\resources\com\jam54\jam54_launcher\img\jam54Icon.ico" --app-version 0.1.0 --vendor "jam54" --copyright "Copyright © 2021 jam54" --win-dir-chooser --win-shortcut --win-per-user-install --win-menu --license-file "D:\GitHub\Jam54_Launcher\LICENSE" --description "The Jam54 Launcher is used to install and update all of the software developed by jam54." --main-jar Jam54_Launcher.jar --main-class com.jam54.jam54_launcher.Main --type msi